-AFSC's Seattle Community Justice Program develops youth leadership for social change.
+AFSC's Community Justice Program develops youth leadership for social change.
 We work to end racial disparities in the juvenile and adult justice systems.

 Tyree Scott Leadership Institute

 The Tyree Scott Freedom School is a powerful popular education anti-racist learning experience for youth ages 16 to 24.
 Students develop organizing theory and skills through critical thinking and analysis of racism, militarism, and poverty; studying social transormation movements; field trips; and the exploration of history.
 We currently have two Summer Freedom Schools and one Winter Freedom School.
 We also conduct mini-Freedom Schools in high schools, colleges, and juvenile detention centers throughout the year.

 Youth Undoing Institutional Racism meets weekly to provide opportunities for youth to develop their leadership for change.
 Participants gain depth of knowledge about social justice issues; enhance planning, facilitation, and organizing skills; and implement projects that challenge racism.